Study abroad in Scotland with IFSA

 Program Overview

-Part of the Russell Group of UK schools—think Ivy League—this university has high-caliber academics on a large, city campus, with everything from public policy to functional anatomy to bagpiping.
-Special courses make it easy to explore Scottish culture, volunteering, the arts, or medicine.
-Rich in history yet plenty hip and spirited, Scotland’s financial and cultural center gives you much to explore.
+Part of the prestigious Russell Group of UK schools, this university has high-caliber academics on a large, city campus, with everything from triple-accredited business to public policy.
+Special classes like bagpiping make it easy to explore Scottish culture, as well as the arts, medicine, or volunteering.

 Details at a Glance